 This will be a spoiler free review after having read the entire manga.

-Story - If you have read Love Hina you'll find the story of Gakuen Tengoku very familiar.
-The problem here is that the story here never really advance and in fact the manga seems unfinished.
+Story - If you have read Love Hina you'll find the story of Gakuen Tengoku familiar.
+The problem is that the story here never really advance and in fact the manga seems unfinished.

 The end is also very baaaaaaad.

 The manga at least has a light atmosphere so that's a plus in my eyes.

 The main character - This MC is the most useless character of all time.
 Seriously, he is so pathetic that it makes you angry with him.
 He is weak, dense, clueless, naive...the only thing he has going for him is the luck he gets for being the MC.